felixjhb/felixjhb.github.io/_tabs/talks.md

 An Introduction to Type Theory
 : Presented at Dept. of Mathematics Seminars at Royal Holloway, University of London (28 February 2024) [[slides](/assets/slides/slides_2024_rhul.pdf)]

+Representing Temporal Operators with Dependent Event Types : To be presented at TYPES2024 in Copenhagen, Denmark (10-14 June 2024)